TempeHS/2025CT_Zaif.K_Name/README.md

 A cinematic feel that enhances immersion The camera may also zoom or pan slightly during key moments (e.g., coin pickups, near-death escapes), adding polish and emotional impact.
 ## Spawn Entry:
  <img width="990" height="554" alt="image" src="https://github.com/user-attachments/assets/bbd19204-4064-48d0-b3da-5c56f84eeadc" />

-<p>In designing the spawn environment for Eco Runner, I aimed to create a visually immersive and thematically rich entry point that immediately communicates the game’s ecological focus.
+<b><p>In designing the spawn environment for Eco Runner, I aimed to create a visually immersive and thematically rich entry point that immediately communicates the game’s ecological focus.
 The tilemap features layered grassy platforms with soft, organic edges, suggesting natural terrain rather than rigid, artificial structures.
 I used pixel textures that blend earthy tones—deep greens, muted browns, and mossy overlays—to evoke a sense of overgrowth and renewal.
 The background, with its silhouetted pine trees and twilight sky, adds depth and atmosphere, reinforcing the idea that the player is entering a forest in recovery.
 Every texture was chosen to feel hand-crafted and alive, from the flower crown on the character to the subtle shimmer of the coin, creating a world where nature is central and every detail supports the theme of restoration.
-My goal was to make the player feel grounded in a living ecosystem from the very first moment, where exploration and environmental impact are tightly intertwined.</p>
+My goal was to make the player feel grounded in a living ecosystem from the very first moment, where exploration and environmental impact are tightly intertwined.</p></b>

 ## Character Design & Storyline: